Instrumentation: Solo piano, 2(picc).2.2.2. / 184.108.40.206. / 3 perc. / strings

 The Passion of St. Cecilia, for piano and orchestra, plumbs depths of experience.
 Here, Shatin creates sound images that are deeply impassioned, and, at times, truly harrowing.
 The piece begins with a cry of pain inspired by Cecilia’s impossible predicament.
 The piece was inspired by the story of St. Cecilia, long the patron saint of music, though her musical reputation is based on either a textual misinterpretation or a deliberate embroidering of legend in the fifteenth century.
 In either case, it’s a delicious irony, and a provocative one: Does it say that Cecilia should somehow be expunged from the official courthouse records of artistic inspiration?
 Or does it say that faith — and art — work in more powerful, mysterious ways than mere facts?”

 “…Based on the legend of St. Cecilia, the piece uses the piano and orchestra against each other to depict the conflict between Cecilia and the society that condemned her, as well as together to express her calmer, meditative side.
 The coloristic effects, language and ideas are fresh and bold.
-(Shatin) has full grasp of her orchestral flavorings, and her sense of direction is always crystal clear.
+[Shatin] has full grasp of her orchestral flavorings, and her sense of direction is always crystal clear.
 The work has beautiful sonorities yet an almost primitive character in its dramatic representation of conflict.
-(Shatin) uses a wall of orchestral sound in the first movement to portray society, from which the piano (as Cecilia) seems to rise.
-The second movement is mainly clam and lyrical; some of its harmonies are almost impressionist.
-The third builds to a striking finish as Henry pounds the piano with her forearms, perhaps depicting Cecilia’s behading.
-The ending is almost too abrupt, but the device is tremendously effective, almost making the listeners jump to their feet. ”
+[Shatin] uses a wall of orchestral sound in the first movement to portray society, from which the piano (as Cecilia) seems to rise.
+The second movement is mainly calm and lyrical; some of its harmonies are almost impressionist.
+The third builds to a striking finish as Henry pounds the piano with her forearms, perhaps depicting Cecilia’s beheading.
+The ending is almost too abrupt, but the device is tremendously effective, almost making the listeners jump to their feet. ” –The Denver Post